 Next we just to need to set up a plot.
 So we need to create an instance of AKNodeOutputPlot() to be able to plot the output from the mic in an signal processing graph.
 EZAudioPlot is a cross-platform (iOS and OSX) class that plots an audio waveform using Core Graphics.

-Finally, we use updateUI() to update the labels via getting both a frequency and a amplitude of the input using the properties of the tracker object (created instance of AKFrequencyTracker()):
+Finally, we use updateUI() to update the labels with the frequency and amplitude of the input using the properties of the tracker object (created instance of AKFrequencyTracker()):

 The OS X version differs from the iOS version of this example only in the user interface code.